 Now, applying both sides of $v_r$ recursively on the polynomials $P_{0},...,P_{d-1}$, and making use of (\ref{R1}), we obtain the following expressions

 The $a_i$'s, are easily obtained from the following

 It may be worthwhile to consider analogous problems of the usual orthogonality in which kernel polynomials appeared as particular or as a solution of the whole problem.
-It could be then of interest to study Uvarov modification of the measure since the regularity as well as the recurrence coefficients corresponding to the new sequence are expressed in terms of kernel polynomials.
-For this end, let us consider the following problem.
+It could be then of interest to study Uvarov modification of the measure since the regularity as well as the recurrence coefficients corresponding to the new sequence which are expressed in terms of kernel polynomials.
+For this end, the following problem is considered.